-An individual’s interests also include interests held by a spouse, domestic partner or child.
+An individual’s interests also include interests held by their Family, which means their spouse, domestic partner or dependent child.

 At MIT three categories of researchers have automatic Principal Investigator (“PI”) status: Faculty, Senior Research Scientists (“SRS”), and Principal Research Scientist (“PRS”).
 An individual who does not hold any of these three appointments may nonetheless obtain PI status on a specific project, if the individual's Department Head requests and receives permission from the applicable Dean.
 MIT requires that anyone beyond faculty, SRS, or PRS must provide confirmation of approval from their Dean for PI status with each protocol application to COUHES (i.e., there is no “blanket PI status”).

 See Section 5 of MIT Policies and Procedures.